 There comes a time in everyone’s life when circumstances dictate that we grow up a bit.
 This is true also of our culture.
 By our apathy and indifference and our childish pursuit of happiness, we have allowed a small number of immature, greed-driven, narcissistic individuals to flourish in our community.
 We take no responsibility for their actions.

-We know that the the 85 wealthiest people in the planet have a combined wealth equal to that of the poorest half (3.5 billion individuals) of the entire population of planet.
+We know that the 85 wealthiest people in the planet have a combined wealth equal to that of the poorest half (3.5 billion individuals) of the entire population of planet.
 We take no responsibility for that injustice, the reason being that we are like children: we do not want to think that it is in our power to alleviate unnecessary suffering.
 We prefer not to think about it.

-The fact is that it is entirely within our power, as ordinary individuals, to reverse the still-growing trend towards more greed, more inequality, more injustice, more war, more oppression.
-Individually, and collectively, we just need to do what is well within our reach: wake up and grow up, and care about the consequences of our comfortable consumer-hedonistic existence, not because we shall become better people and God will favour us with a place in Heaven when we die – how selfish is that!? – but because the trend towards increasing injustice could not have happened without our full complicity.
+The fact is that it is entirely within our power, as ordinary individuals, to reverse the trend towards more greed, more inequality, more injustice, more war, more oppression.
+Individually, and collectively, we just need to wake up and grow up, and care about the consequences of our comfortable consumer-hedonistic existence, not because we shall become better people and God will favour us with a place in Heaven when we die – how selfish is that!? – but because the trend towards increasing injustice could not have happened without our full complicity.
 We bought into the culture.